-1. Keep a simple food diary for 5 days.
+1. Keep a simple food diary for five days.

-How many of the items in your grocery cart are simple, real, whole foods versus processed snacks and meal items?
-(Hint: even “whole grain” commercial bread counts as a processed starchy, carb.)
+How many of the items in your grocery cart are simple, minimally processed foods as opposed to processed food choices?

-When you write down the exact foods you eat every day for 5 days, take a look and assess:
+When you write down the exact foods you eat every day for five days, ask yourself:

 2. Eat more plants—and fewer processed carbs.

-This certainly isn’t the first time you’ve read that eating more vegetables is good for the human body.
-But when it comes to managing type 2 diabetes and lowering A1C naturally, it’s crucial.
+This certainly isn’t the first time you’ve heard that eating more plant-based foods and vegetables is good for your health.
+But when it comes to managing diabetes and lowering A1C naturally, it’s crucial.